richsphire/richsphire.github.io/README.md

 ## Yesterday

+As children, us two brothers took inspiration from our father, a lifelong musician and music/technology lover, and found every opportunity we could to create and record audio.
 Right before Y2K, Sphire Bros. began with a dusty old [Amiga 1200](https://en.wikipedia.org/wiki/Amiga_1200), bought for us by our amazing Uncle Glenn.
 Soon we discovered this computer could create original audio, and with some fine-tuning, it could be tweaked into some pretty decent sounds to make music with.
 From there we continued our journey of exploring electronic devices as music-creation vessels as well as learning to develop computer systems and websites as our day jobs.
 We have always used this website as a testing playground for our music and an exercise in maintaining a website as well as tinkering with internet technology.
 In 2000 through 2010 we partnered with amazingly talented friends to create music, put on shows, and released a couple of albums that commemorate the work we did together.
 The crew was ADLM (AfterDinnerLiquidMints) and our various cohorts, TightRope Walkers, Cob@lt, Nik Fuq, Crumbl, and far too many more to name.

 ### Check out what we did